axujen/eflag/README.md

 eflag
 =====
-eflag is a rewrite of emod because of the lack of copyright in original project. eflag is designed to simplify the task of managing package files and making the task less cumbersome.
+eflag is a rewrite of emod because of the lack of copyright for the original project. eflag is designed to simplify the task of managing package files and making the task less cumbersome.